Sonic853/UpmGithubManager/README.md

 ![Snipaste_2022-11-09_13-15-07](https://user-images.githubusercontent.com/8389962/200744632-0f70b670-86bb-4118-8837-5759c30be7a2.png)

-Manage and upgrade Github package versions
+Manage and upgrade Github package and Gitee package versions

 ### Install using OpenUPM